greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 Or you can specify the Python interpreter of your choice (like python3.5.2).
 >$ virtualenv -p /usr/bin/python[v.r] [environment name]

-*virtualenv project* will create a folder in the current directory which will contain the Python executable files, and a copy of the pip library which you can use to install other packages.
+*virtualenv [environment name]* will create a folder in the current directory which will contain the Python executable files, and a copy of the pip library which you can use to install other packages.
 The name of the virtual environment can be anything; omitting the name will place the files in the current directory instead.

 You need to activate the virtualenv to use it:
->$ source project/bin/activate
+>$ source [environment name]/bin/activate

 You can install packages as usual
 >$ pip install pelican Markdown typography